To truly understand JumpFly, you need to understand the lifelong friendship at the company’s center

 After building to 50 clients, they incorporate as JumpFly.
 Brad's basement is the first official JumpFly office.
 Hires employee #1 while still basement bound.

 The growing company moved to a rented townhouse and kept adding staff.
-Jack O’Donnell, who still serves as one of the company’s strategy directors, came aboard during this time as the third non-founder hired.
+Jack O’Donnell, who still serves as one of the company’s strategy directors, came aboard during this time as the second non-founder hired.

 Now seven strong, JumpFly moves the office to a house that the team dubbed "Lucy's" in honor of the previous owner.
 After enjoying Lucy's and their continued growth for almost three years, it was finally time to lease a "real" office.